numandev1/react-native-keys/README.md

 (Note: For React Native 0.60 or greater, [autolinking](https://reactnative.dev/blog/2019/07/03/version-60#native-modules-are-now-autolinked) is available)

-(Note: For Windows, this module supports autolinking when used with `react-native-windows@0.63` or later.
+or later.
 For earlier versions you need to manually link the module.)

 ```